Fujifilm X-E1 versus Fujifilm X-Pro1

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/24p).

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-E1 offers a substantially higher resolution than the one in the X-Pro1 (2360k vs 1440k dots).
 The following table reports on some other key feature differences and similarities of the Fujifilm X-E1, the Fujifilm X-Pro1, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-E1 (⇒ rgt)||2360||no||2.8||460||fixed||no||4000||6.0||YES||no|